-'Economic Inequality' is explained in detail and with examples in the Economics edition of the Herold Financial Dictionary, which you can get from Amazon in Ebook or Paperback edition.
+'Economic Inequality' is explained in detail and with examples in the Investments edition of the Herold Financial Dictionary, which you can get from Amazon in Ebook or Paperback edition.

 Economic Inequality concerns disparity financially between various groups of individuals.
 There are no societies in the world where all people fall into precisely the identical class economically.
 In other words, all individuals do not have the same amount of material or financial resources.
 Unfortunately, just the opposite is more common.

 In many nations, some people have such vast income and wealth differences from others who live in dire poverty.
 On the other extreme, the wealthy live ultra luxuriously.
 This causes great and intense debate as the effects of economic inequality spill over into other parts of life that would normally not be determined by one’s economic standing.

 In most economies and countries, there are poor people, rich people, and then many medium classed ones which live in the middle.
 This is most clearly demonstrated in respect to the richest class.
 They earn and possess substantially greater resources than all of the other classes, particularly versus the bottom one.
 It is this whole scenario that economists call economic inequality.

 Two different focuses surface as analysts consider such economic inequalities.
 Wealth is the first of these.
 This refers to the quantifiable amount of money and possessions that people have.
 Such wealth massively affects the lifestyle of individuals as it is almost exclusively the determining factor of what people can buy and what choices they have in their daily lives and when making longer-term plans.
 The wealthy naturally have higher standards of living than the rest of the classes.